storj/storj/README.md

 #### Download, setup, and run the latest release

 Go here to download the latest build
- * TODO: add link when a build is released
+* Alpha builds are available at https://storj-v3-alpha-builds.storage.googleapis.com/index.html
 * TODO for how to run the release

 ## Using Storj via the Storj CLI <a name="storjcli"></a>